sbtourist/nimrod/README.md

 Please note that Nimrod must be started on the same computer hosting the logs to listen to and process.

-## Log files management
+## Log files querying and management

-You can dynamically register the logs you want to listen to and process, by issuing the following request:

-    POST /logs/log_id/start?file=log_file&interval=listen_interval

-You have to provide the unique log identifier (*log_id*), the path of the log file (*log_file*), and the milliseconds interval among subsequent log reads (*listen_interval*).

-You can query for registered logs too:
+You can query for registered logs as follows:

     GET /logs

-And finally stop listening/processing logs:
+And you can also stop listening/processing a log that was previously configured:

     POST /logs/log_id/stop

-Where *log_id* is the log identifier.

-## Metrics management
+## Metrics querying and management

-Nimrod metric types for a given log, based on actual metrics, can be queried with the following request:
+You can query all active metric types for a given log as follows:

     GET /logs/log_id

-Nimrod metrics for a given log and metric type can be queried with the following request:
+Once you have the metric type, you can query all actual metrics under that log and type as follows:

     GET /logs/log_id/metric_type

-Here, *log_id* is the log identifier and *metric_type* is the name of the metric type in plural form, that is either:
-*alerts*, *gauges*, *counters* or *timers*.

-Once you have a grasp of available Nimrod metrics by logs and types, a given, specific, Nimrod metric can be queried by issuing the following request:
+Once you have a grasp of available Nimrod metrics by logs and types, specific Nimrod metrics can be queried as follows:

     GET /logs/log_id/metric_type/metric_id

-Where *metric_id* is the name of the specific metric you want to read.
+Here, *metric_id* is the name of the specific metric you want to read.

-You will always get the latest metric value, but you can also access the metric history as follows:
+You will always get the latest metric value, but you can also access its time-series history as follows:

     GET /logs/log_id/metric_type/metric_id/history

-Nimrod provides indeed rich APIs for history management.
+Nimrod provides some rich APIs for querying and managing the time-series history.

-You can browse through the history by age and tags, providing the max age and/or comma separated list of tags to match:
+You can browse through the history by age:

+    GET /logs/log_id/metric_type/metric_id/history?age=max_age_in_millis

+Or time interval:

-    GET /logs/log_id/metric_type/metric_id/history?age=max_age&tags=tags_list
+    GET /logs/log_id/metric_type/metric_id/history?from=unix_time_in_millis&to=unix_time_in_millis

-History is limited by default at 1000 values, but you can change it by specifying the *limit* query parameter:
+And also use tags for filtering the results:

-    GET /logs/log_id/metric_type/metric_id/history?age=max_age&tags=tags_list&limit=max_metrics
+    GET /logs/log_id/metric_type/metric_id/history?tags=comma_separated_list_of_tags

+Tags filtering can be used with both age and interval based queries.

 History can be "pruned" by deleting values whose latest update happened before a given number of milliseconds:

-    POST /logs/log_id/metric_type/metric_id/history/delete?age=milliseconds

-The same operation can be applied to the history of all metrics belonging to a given type:

-    POST /logs/log_id/metric_type/history/delete?age=milliseconds
+    POST /logs/log_id/metric_type/metric_id/history/delete?age=millis

-And, all histories of all metrics belonging to a given type can be merged together by tags, specifying also age and limit:
+Or by specifying a time interval:

-    POST /logs/log_id/metric_type/history/merge?tags=tags_list&age=max_age&limit=max_metrics
+    POST /logs/log_id/metric_type/metric_id/history/delete?from=unix_time_in_millis&to=unix_time_in_millis

-This is very useful when you have somewhat similar or correlated metrics, and you need to group them for easier visualization and/or processing; please note that this is just a way to group them, and doesn't affect statistical computations such as average or variance.
+History can also be aggregated, providing the following summary statistics: count, median and percentiles.
+Aggregation happen by again specifying the max age:

+    GET /logs/log_id/metric_type/metric_id/history/aggregate?age=max_age_in_millis

+Or time interval:

+    GET /logs/log_id/metric_type/metric_id/history/aggregate?from=unix_time_in_millis&to=unix_time_in_millis

+Percentile ranks can also be specified as follows:

+    GET /logs/log_id/metric_type/metric_id/history?percentiles=comma_separated_list_of_ranks

-Finally, uninteresting metrics can be completely deleted as follows:
+Finally, metrics can be reset as follows:

-    DELETE /logs/log_id/metric_type/metric_id

-# Languages support

-The _nimrod.java.utils.NimrodLogger_ class provides an easy way to print Nimrod logs from JVM languages.

-First, you have to select the metric you want to log through one of the following static methods:

-* NimrodLogger#forAlert(String name)
-* NimrodLogger#forCounter(String name)
-* NimrodLogger#forGauge(String name)
-* NimrodLogger#forTimer(String name)

-The _name_ argument should uniquely identify the metric among its type, and will be part of the full metric name composed as follows: _type.name_.
-For example, the following method call (in Java) will produce a metric named _alert.failure_:

-    NimrodLogger.forAlert("failure");

-Then, you have to actually log the metric value through one of the following instance methods representing well-known log levels:

-* NimrodLogger#debug(String value)
-* NimrodLogger#debug(String value, String... tags)
-* NimrodLogger#info(String value)
-* NimrodLogger#info(String value, String... tags)
-* NimrodLogger#warn(String value)
-* NimrodLogger#warn(String value, String... tags)
-* NimrodLogger#error(String value)
-* NimrodLogger#error(String value, String... tags)

-You can either log the metric value only, or an array of tags too.
-For example, the following method call (in Java):

-    NimrodLogger.forGauge("requests").info("100", "service:acme");

-Will actually produce the following Nimrod log:

-    [nimrod][123456789][gauge][requests][100][service:acme]

-Please note that the timestamp value is automatically added based on the current time of logging.

-Finally, NimrodLogger provides a few static helper methods:

-* NimrodLogger#prefixWith(String prefix, String name): will prefix the metric name with the given prefix value.
-* NimrodLogger#suffixWith(String name), String suffix: will suffix the metric name with the given suffix value.
-* NimrodLogger#prefixWithThreadId(String name): will prefix the metric name with the hash code of the current thread.
-* NimrodLogger#suffixWithThreadId(String name): will suffix the metric name with the hash code of the current thread.
-* NimrodLogger#start(): will log the "start" metric value for timers.
-* NimrodLogger#stop(): will log the "stop" metric value for timers.

-NimrodLogger is based on [SLF4J](http://www.slf4j.org/), which provides bridges toward the most well known logging libraries.
+    POST /logs/log_id/metric_type/metric_id/reset

+Please note that this only resets the latest value, without affecting its history.

 # Feedback